pygame/pygame/docs/reST/ref/transform.rst

 Some of the transforms are considered destructive.
 These means every time they are performed they lose pixel data.
 Common examples of this are resizing and rotating.
-For this reason, it is better to retransform the original surface than to keep transforming an image multiple times.
+For this reason, it is better to re-transform the original surface than to keep transforming an image multiple times.
 (For example, suppose you are animating a bouncing spring which expands and contracts.
 If you applied the size changes incrementally to the previous images, you would lose detail.